 Make sure your immunization provider updates your immunization record card or that of your child(ren), after you receive an immunization.
 Keep the card in a safe place!

 Your immunizations or those of your child(ren) will be recorded in Manitoba’s immunization registry.
 This registry:

 If you need information on the immunizations that you or your child(ren) have received, contact your immunization provider.

 The Personal Health Information Act protects your information and/or that of your child(ren).
 You can have your personal health information and/or that of your child(ren) hidden from view from health care providers.
 For additional information, please contact your local public health office.

 Recommended Immunization Resources:

-Available from your local public health or doctor’s office:
+Available from your immunization provider’s office: